M4RI4N4B4RC3N4S/M4RI4N4B4RC3N4S/README.md

 <h2>Contact Info:</h2> Email: barcemar003@mysbisd.org

-<h2>Projects:</h2> At the end of the first nine weeks of my junios year I got to create a paper proyotype for our Metro app design.
+<h2>Projects:</h2> At the end of the first nine weeks of my junios year, me and my partner created a paper proyotype for our Metro app.